muratk5n/thirdwave/en/README.md

 ---

 I use "cosine distance" to find users that are similar to my picks.
-My mov ratings are in one vector, another person's in another, similarity amounts to a "dot product" essentially.
+My mov ratings are in one vector, someone else's in another, similarity amounts to a "dot product" essentially.

 ---